jhpyle/docassemble/_docs/documents.md

 pre-load` is at the top.
 Also note that `register_jinja_filter` is not exported when you do `from docassemble.base.util import *`.

+If you have a filter that you want to apply to all Jinja2 variable interpolations, see [`auto jinja filter`].

 ## <a name="macros"></a>Inserting blocks of text more than once in a document

 [Jinja2] supports the use of "[macros]," which are like [Python]